maybebyte/anthesis/os.md

 - [Distrowatch](https://distrowatch.com/) presents a more visually busy and dense website, to say the least.
-But it's a decent tool to search operating systems by category, discover new ones, or read a little about what's happening in the Linux world.
-Note the way they measure
-  popularity: the numbers by each distribution reflect how many times visitors accessed that page on the Distrowatch website in the last 6 months.
+But it's a decent tool to search operating systems by category, discover new ones, or read a little about what's happening in the Linux world. **Note the way they measure popularity**: the numbers by each distribution reflect how many times visitors accessed that page on the Distrowatch website in the last 6 months.
 - [Repology](https://repology.org/) offers a way to search the software